Dike (geology)

-A dike or dyke, in geological usage, is a sheet of rock that is formed in a fracture of a pre-existing rock body.
+In geology, a dike or dyke is a sheet of rock that is formed in a fracture of a pre-existing rock body.
 Dikes can be either magmatic or sedimentary in origin.
 Magmatic dikes form when magma flows into a crack then solidifies as a sheet intrusion, either cutting across layers of rock or through a contiguous mass of rock.
 Clastic dikes are formed when sediment fills a pre-existing crack.

-Magmatic dikes
+Magmatic dike

 A magmatic dike is a sheet of igneous rock that cuts across older rock beds.
 It is formed when magma fills a fracture in the older beds and then cools and solidifies.
 The dike rock is usually more resistant to weathering than the surrounding rock, so that erosion exposes the dike as a natural wall or ridge.
 It is from these natural walls that dikes get their name.

 Dikes preserve a record of the fissures through which most mafic magma (fluid magma low in silica) reaches the surface.
 They are studied by geologists for the clues they provide on volcanic plumbing systems.
 They also record ancient episodes of extension of the Earth's crust, since large numbers of dikes (dike swarms) are formed when the crust is pulled apart by tectonic forces.
 The dikes show the direction of extension, since they form at right angles to the direction of maximum extension.